vitorakiray/RocketShoes/README.md

 ## 💻 About the Project
 Use of reactjs to control the stock of a tennis store.
-Covering API concepts for preserving cart data with localStorage API, using fake API JSON server to simulate stock information and toastify to display error messages. <br/>This project was developed for [Rocketseat](https://rocketseat.com.br) ignite second challenge, trail 2021.
+Covering API concepts for preserving cart data with localStorage API, using fake API JSON server to simulate stock information and toastify to display error messages. <br/>This project was developed for [Rocketseat](https://rocketseat.com.br) ignite second challenge, 2021 trail.

 ## 💡 Technologies Used
 - HTML